avinashkalyani/ALS_PLSr/README.md

 If you use this code or data, please cite:

 Kalyani, A., et al. (202x). *Individualized Phenotyping of Functional ALS Pathology in Sensorimotor Cortex*.
-NeuroImage.
 DOI\:xxx